-Student Learning Objectives as a Framework
+Student Growth Goals4 as a Framework

 The previous discussion should demonstrate that we cannot just throw assessment data at the wall and hope that something useful for educator evaluation sticks.
 We need a framework for contextualizing and analyzing the evidence of student learning that emerges from the common assignments.
-Student Learning Objectives (SLO) provides such a framework in Colorado.
+Student Growth Goals (SGG) provide such a framework in Kentucky.

-SLO have gained popularity as a means of attributing student performance results to educators in new forms of teacher evaluation systems for all teachers, but especially those in NTSG.
-SLOs can serve as a framework for incorporating the results from common assignments into educator evaluation systems.
-SLOs are content- and grade/course-specific measurable learning objectives that can be used to document student learning over a defined period of time, often based on a SMART goal-setting approach.
-SLOs are designed to reflect and incentivize good teaching practices, such as setting clear learning targets, differentiating instruction for students, monitoring students' progress toward these targets, and evaluating the extent to which students have met the targets.
+SGG (SLO in many other states) have gained popularity as a means of attributing student performance results to educators in new forms of teacher evaluation systems for all teachers, but especially those in NTSG.
+SGGs can serve as a framework for incorporating the results from common assignments into educator evaluation systems.
+SGGs are content- and grade/course-specific measurable learning objectives that can be used to document student learning over a defined period of time, based on a SMART goal-setting approach.
+SGGs are designed to reflect and incentivize good teaching practices, such as setting clear learning targets, differentiating instruction for students, monitoring students' progress toward these targets, and evaluating the extent to which students have met the targets.